Gallbladder Diet

 What causes gallbladder problems?

-The remaining have a wide range of manifestations, from a characteristic type of pain, called biliary colic, to life-threatening inflammation of the gallbladder (cholecystitis).
+The remaining have many manifestations, from a distinct type of pain called biliary colic to life-threatening gallbladder inflammation (cholecystitis).

 Risks for the development of gallstones include: